 By partnering with for-profit companies – such as financial institutions, other like-minded organizations, and corporations - we can cumulatively intervene in the illegal money operations, which would inhibit the trafficker's ability to exploit the vulnerabilities of our society.

 To accelerate the abolition of modern slavery through strategic partnerships in finance, technology, and boots on the ground organizations.

 To collaborate while positioning ourselves as a funding vehicle for anti-Human Trafficking nonprofits as a result of sponsorships from our corporate strategic partners.

-and to DISRUPT the economics of Human Trafficking by developing technology aimed at connecting financial institutions with collaborative data to provide law enforcement...
+To disrupt the economics of Human Trafficking by developing technology aimed at connecting financial institutions with collaborative data to provide law enforcement.

 We can and will create massive momentum to prioritize the HUMAN in Human Trafficking.

 ATII provides partner companies with tools and strategies to aide in the prevention and detection of human trafficking.
 Our eLearning courses provide the most current information to thoroughly educate employees on the complexities of human trafficking.
 When employees learn what human trafficking looks like from the financial perspective, they can apply measures to the KYC process and actively consider human trafficking in the transaction monitoring process.

 There are many ways in which stakeholders can collectively work to impede human trafficking activities, with one way being through direct financial interference.
 By taking advantage of the programs developed by ATII, ethically responsible institutions are not only taking action to protect their consumers, but are also preserving their integrity, reputation, and sustainability.

 To combat a financial crime, an organization must thoroughly understand how those crimes play out.
 As anyone who actively combats trafficking will tell you, human trafficking is by far the most complex crime to investigate.